Valorant: Spike Rush

 In the Spike Rush mode, the match is played as best of 7 rounds, with the first team to win 4 rounds winning the match.
 Players begin the round with all abilities fully charged except their ultimate, which charges twice as fast as in standard games.
 All players on the attacking team carry a spike, but only one spike may be activated per round.
 Guns are randomized in every round and every player begins with the same gun.
 Ultimate point orbs in the standard game are present, as well as multiple different power-up orbs.

 Swiftplay

 Swiftplay matches are simply a shortened version of the Unrated game mode.
 10 players are split into 2 teams, attackers and defenders.
 Attackers must plant the spike while the Defenders must stop them.
 What differs Swiftplay to Unrated is that it is best of 9 rounds - the first team to win 5 rounds wins the match.
-On round 4, the team's players switch, as they would do in round 7 in the Unrated game mode.
-The game's currency system has no changes from Unrated.
+On round 4, the team's players switch, as they would do in round 13 in the Unrated game mode.
+The game's currency system is different than Unrated, with players earning more credits earlier, allowing for more parity across the two teams.
 Swiftplay is meant as a quick game mode, averaging around 15 minutes per game, as opposed to around 40 minutes for Unrated.